-The MPCA's five-year strategic plan charts the agency’s direction through 2022.
-This plan reflects insight gathered from external stakeholders in 2017 and thoughtful review from agency staff and management.
+The MPCA's five-year strategic plan charts the agency’s direction and reflects insight gathered from external stakeholders and thoughtful review from agency staff and management.

 Reduce chloride (salt) entering surface waters and groundwater.